TMCSF ESTABLISHED 1998

 African Charter on Human and Peoples’ Rights (1981).

-American Convention on Human Rights “Pact of San Jose, Costa Rica” (1969).
+American Convention on Human Rights “Pact of San Jose, Costa Rica”, opened for signature, 22 November 1969.

 https://www.cambridge.org/core/journals/international-legal-materials/article/abs/american-convention-on-human-rights/7EB3A8C5CBE1466C1EE589BF480CC74C